Richard Wynyard: Rugby League

+Wynyard sitting with the ball before Auckland's October 9 match against Wellington at Victoria Park.

+Wynyard moving to get the ball in Auckland's 19-22 loss to Wellington on October 9, 1909.
+Wynyard was the captain of the Auckland side in their four matches.

 Wynyard was then selected to be part of the professional All Blacks 1907-08 tour of Australia and Great Britain alongside his brother Billy.
 Wynyard had to resign his government job to be part of the tour, but the move paid off as he ended up playing in all eight test matches.
 Out of the 49 tour matches Richard played in 44 of them, more than any other player.
 He scored 28 tries and kicked a goal and a field goal.

 Unlike many of the touring party he remained in New Zealand after the tour, captaining Auckland in the first ever provincial match against Wellington on 24 August 1908.
 He, along with his brother, later helped form the North Shore Albions Rugby League Club - which broke away from the North Shore Rugby Club.

 Death

 Richard committed suicide in 1915 in Auckland by cutting his throat; he was despondent as he had been unable to find work as a clerk, and the coroner’s verdict was temporary insanity.
 He was buried at Belmont on the North Shore of Auckland.
 He was unmarried and had no children.